We have five factories and 19 years of experience in plant extracts

 - Choose High-Quality Supplements: Opt for supplements from reputable manufacturers that undergo third-party testing for purity and potency.

-In conclusion, while Lycopene supplementation may offer potential benefits, it is essential to approach it with caution.
+In conclusion, while lycopene supplementation may offer potential benefits, it is essential to approach it with caution.
 The decision to supplement should be based on individual needs, potential health benefits, and a thorough understanding of the risks involved.
 As with any health-related decision, the guidance of a healthcare professional is invaluable.

 7. Factors Affecting Lycopene Absorption